What can creditors do if I don't pay?

 Debt Collection Agencies (DCA)

 A DCA has no more power than the original creditor.
-They are not bailiffs and cannot come into your home or take anything from you.
+They cannot come to your house and take anything from you.
 A DCA works on behalf of the original creditor.
 If you feel they are acting inappropriately you should complain to the DCA and the creditor.

 If a DCA contacts you, you should deal with them in the same way as the original creditor.
 Send them a copy of your completed budget sheet along with a letter explaining the situation and making an offer of payment (if you can afford one).
 If possible you should communicate with them in writing only and keep a record of all correspondence.

-A CCJ is a paper-based process.
+A CCJ is a paper based process.
 You will not normally have to attend a hearing.
 You will need to complete the paperwork that is sent to you, and provide information as required.
 You may want to attend the hearing if you dispute the debt.

 - Admit that you owe the debt and make a repayment offer based on your income and expenditure.
 This offer should take into account any other debts you have.